 Since Rule 40(1) does not require that a European application contain any claims on its date of filing, the same applies to a European divisional application.
 The applicant can file the claims after the filing of the divisional application according to the procedures detailed in III, 15.
-This may be done after the parent application is no longer pending, provided that the requirements of Rule 40(1) were satisfied with regard to the divisional while the parent application was still pending.
+This may be done after the parent application is no longer pending and after expiry of the periods for voluntary and mandatory division, provided that the requirements of Rule 40(1) were satisfied with regard to the divisional (i) while the parent application was still pending and (ii) before expiry of the relevant period (see IV, 1.1.1, 1.1.1.1, 1.1.1.2 and 1.1.1.3).